bd2kccd/causal-rest-api/README.md

 }
 ````

-You can also specify the response format to XML in your request
+You can also specify the response format as XML in your request

 ````
 GET /causal/api/v1/usr/zhy19/data HTTP/1.1